koajs/koa/Readme.md

 1 middleware
 8367.03

-5 middlewares
+5 middleware
 8074.10

-10 middlewares
+10 middleware
 7526.55

-15 middlewares
+15 middleware
 7399.92

-20 middlewares
+20 middleware
 7055.33

-30 middlewares
+30 middleware
 6460.17

-50 middlewares
+50 middleware
 5671.98

-100 middlewares
+100 middleware
 4349.37
 ```

-  With __50__ middlewares (likely much more than you'll need), that's __340,260__ requests per minute, and __20,415,600__ per hour,  and over __440 million__ per day, so unless you're a Facebook and can't manage to spin up more
+  With __50__ middleware (likely much more than you'll need), that's __340,260__ requests per minute, and __20,415,600__ per hour,  and over __440 million__ per day, so unless you're a Facebook and can't manage to spin up more
   than one process to scale horizontally you'll be fine ;)

 ## Authors